Investing Real Estate Investing

 • May make your investment illiquid for a period of time

 You can make money by home buying and flipping based on the potential future value of a property after all the repairs have been made.
-The new expected value after you've completed all your renovations and upgrades is what’s known as the after-repair value or ARV.
+The new expected value after you've completed all your renovations and upgrades is what’s known as the after-repair value, or ARV.

 One downside of this option is that your invested money in a property may be illiquid for some time, depending on whether you keep the property for a short term or a longer period.
+I’ve also witnessed people who set a particular budget or timeline for the repairs they will be making, only to find that more repairs are needed or that the costs have increased.
+Still, when done right, flipping houses can offer significant upside.

 Learn more